pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 my_proc_macro!(concat!("hello", "world"));
 //             ^^^^^^^^^^^^^^^^^^^^^^^^^
 // This invocation isn't expanded before being passed to `my_proc_macro`, but could
-// be expanded if we chose to.
+// be expanded if we made that the default behaviour for proc macro calls.
 ```

 * In proc macros called with metavariables or token streams: